 Stripes does not sell ICEE (except again, at the still being converted Rattlers), however their Slush Monkey is pretty much the same as an ICEE, to the point that I suspect they entered a licensing agreement much like 7-Eleven has, with using ICEE machines, a mix of ICEE and their own syrups, and a trademarked brand that they can’t license to others to use.
 As such, I decided to include them in the guide.

 In addition to Slush Monkey, Stripes is known for its Laredo Taco taco chain and fountain drinks with a range of offerings and flavor shot options.
 So far, at least, I’ve also noticed when they buy out existing stores, they seem to favor balancing out adding their own branded items and keeping the uniqueness of that location.
 The old Chicks, for example, still has the Chicks burger grill (OMG, they are so good!), though with a reduced selection, and kept the country store kitz area.

-Note: While there are six Stripes in Bryan-College Station, I’ve only listed ones I have either confirmed have Slush Monkey or have not been able to check yet; I also exclude the old Rattlers, as they are listed here.
+Note: While there are quite a few Stripes in Bryan-College Station, I’ve only listed ones I have either confirmed have Slush Monkey or have not been able to check yet; I also exclude the old Rattlers, as they are listed here.